-Part of the main system memory may be used by the graphics system for graphics performance and therefore reduce the amount of main system memory available for other computing activities.
-The amount of main system memory allocated to support graphics may vary depending on the graphics system, applications utilized, system memory size and other factors.
+Part of the main system memory might be used by the graphics system for graphics performance and therefore reduce the amount of main system memory available for other computing activities.
+The amount of main system memory allocated to support graphics might vary depending on the graphics system, applications utilized, system memory size, and other factors.

-If your computer is configured with more than 3 GB memory, the memory might be displayed as approximately 3 GB only (depending on the computer's hardware specifications).
+If your computer is configured with more than 3 GB memory, the memory might be displayed as approximately 3 GB only (depending on the hardware specifications of the computer).